Santiago: Climate

-Santiago has a cool semi-arid climate (BSk according to the Köppen climate classification), with Mediterranean (Csb) patterns: warm dry summers (October to March) with temperatures reaching up to 35 °C on the hottest days; winters (April to September) are cool and humid, with cool to cold mornings; typical daily maximum temperatures of 14 °C, and low temperatures near 0 °C. In climate station of Quinta Normal (near downtown) the precipitation average is 341.8 mm, and in climate station of Tobalaba (in higher grounds near the Andes mountains) the precipitation average is 367.8 mm.
+Santiago has a cool semi-arid climate (BSk according to the Köppen climate classification), with Mediterranean (Csb) patterns, while the eastern areas, being closer to the mountain range, have a true Mediterranean climate (Csb): warm dry summers (October to March) with temperatures reaching up to 35 °C on the hottest days; winters (April to September) are cool with cool to cold mornings; typical daily maximum temperatures of 14 °C, and low temperatures near 0 °C. In climate station of Quinta Normal (near downtown) the precipitation average is 286.3 mm, and in climate station of Quebrada de Macul between the communes of Peñalolén and La Florida (in higher grounds near the Andes mountains) the precipitation average is 438 mm.

 In the airport area of Pudahuel, mean rainfall is 276.9 mm per year, about 80% of which occurs during the winter months (May to September), varying between 50 and 80 mm of rainfall during these months.
 That amount contrasts with a very sunny season during the summer months between December and March, when rainfall does not exceed 4 mm on average, caused by an anticyclonic dominance continued for about seven or eight months.
 There is significant variation within the city, with rainfall at the lower-elevation Pudahuel site near the airport being about 20 percent lower than at the older Quinta Normal site near the city center.

 Santiago's rainfall is highly variable and heavily influenced by the El Niño Southern Oscillation cycle, with rainy years coinciding with El Niño events and dry years with La Niña events.
 The wettest year since records began in 1866 was 1900 with 819.7 mm – part of a "pluvial" from 1898 to 1905 that saw an average of 559.3 mm over eight years incorporating the second wettest year in 1899 with 773.3 mm – and the driest 1924 with 66.1 mm.
 Typically there are lengthy dry spells even in the rainiest of winters, intercepted with similarly lengthy periods of heavy rainfall.
 For instance, in 1987, the fourth wettest year on record with 712.1 mm, there was only 1.7 mm in the 36 days between 3 June and 8 July, followed by 537.2 mm in the 38 days between 9 July and 15 August.